Meet our team

 Chloe Kim

-Chloe (she/her) is a junior in high school who is passionate about discussing and reducing stigma around mental health.
+Chloe (she/her) is a senior in high school who is passionate about discussing and reducing stigma around mental health.
 Through personal experience, she understands how hard it can be to navigate the digital world, but also believes social media can be an incredible tool for fostering meaningful connections and self-expression.
-Chloe got involved with #GoodforMEdia to help other youth engage with social media in a balanced way that ultimately benefits their mental health.

 • Luci Herrera-Set